enisHatipoglu23/sample-IdeaPool/README.md

 ###  ideas.push(listing)
 ### }

-## 4.findingHead
+## 3.findingHead
 This function looking for if the idea that is rating from users, exist or not.
 Or directly looking for the head is exist or not.
+This is using for other functions.
 ### export function findingHead(headq:string): void{
 ###  for(let i = 0; i<ideas.length; i++){
 ###    if(ideas[i].head == headq){